List of UK Rock & Metal Singles Chart number ones of 1995

 "Don't Tell Me (What Love Can Do)" by Van Halen was the longest-running number-one single of 1995, spending seven weeks atop the chart.

 The UK Rock & Metal Singles Chart is a record chart which ranks the best-selling rock and heavy metal songs in the United Kingdom.
 Compiled and published by the Official Charts Company, the data is based on each track's weekly physical sales, digital downloads and streams.
 In 1995, there were 25 singles that topped the 52 published charts.
 The first number-one single of the year was Van Halen's "Don't Tell Me (What Love Can Do)", which spent the first seven weeks of the year at number one.
 The final number-one single of the year was "When Love & Hate Collide" by Def Leppard, which spent the last two weeks of the year atop the chart.

 The most successful songs on the UK Rock & Metal Singles Chart in 1995 was Van Halen's "Don't Tell Me (What Love Can Do)", which spent seven weeks at number one.
 The band also spent two weeks at number one with "Can't Stop Lovin' You".
 Def Leppard's "When Love & Hate Collide" spent six weeks at number one, Bon Jovi were number one for five weeks with "This Ain't a Love Song" (five weeks) and "Something for the Pain", Whale's "Hobo Humpin' Slobo Babe" was number one for four weeks, and Therapy? spent a total of four weeks at number one with three singles.
 The Offspring's "Gotta Get Away" was number one for three weeks, Faith No More spent three weeks at number one with three different songs, and songs by Terrorvision, Gun, The Wildhearts and Ugly Kid Joe were number one for two weeks each.

 Chart history

-Def Leppard's spent six weeks at number one on the chart in 1995 with "When Love & Hate Collide".
+Def Leppard spent six weeks at number one on the chart in 1995 with "When Love & Hate Collide".

 Bon Jovi spent five weeks at number one with "This Ain't a Love Song" and one with "Something for the Pain".

 Therapy? topped the charts with three different singles in 1995, spending a total four weeks at number one.

 The Offspring's "Gotta Get Away" was number one for three weeks.

 Faith No More reached number one with three different singles in 1995.

 Ugly Kid Joe's "Milkman's Son" spent two weeks at number one in 1995.